+Sankey diagrams are perfect for displaying decision trees (e.g., CHART, CHAID).
 I used to think that Sankey diagrams were just one of those cool visualizations that look amazing at first, but then don’t turn out to be useful for any real-world problems.
 I am happy to report I have this wrong.
-They are perfect for displaying decision trees (e.g., CHART, CHAID).

 Perhaps you have not come across Sankey diagrams before?
 The most famous of them all, created by Charles Joseph Miniard in 1861, shows the ill-fated march of Napoleon to Moscow and back.
 The tree-branch-like image that goes across the visualization is proportional to the size of Napoleon’s army.
 Brown represents the advance of Napoleon, with the army shrinking the closer he gets to Moscow.
 Black shows the retreat from his Pyrrhic victory.